t-sin/rosa/README.markdown

-# Rosa - Simple markup language for text parts with metadata
+# Rosa - Text parts with metadata

 Rosa is a simple markup language for text parts with metadata.